nezaboodka/reactronic/README.md

   - `0` - execute immediately via event loop (asynchronously with zero timeout);
   - `>= Number.MAX_SAFE_INTEGER` - never execute (suspended reaction).

-**Reentrance** option defines how to handle reentrant calls of apply and reaction functions:
+**Reentrance** option defines how to handle reentrant calls of applying and reaction functions:

   - `preventWithError` - fail with error if there is an existing call in progress;